vsoch/qme/docs/_docs/getting-started/executors.md

 See the [actions](../actions/) guide for how to run actions generally.

+### Reproman

+[Reproman](https://reproman.readthedocs.io/en/latest/execute.html) is software that makes it easy to execute commands on remote resources.
 You might next want to learn about the interactive [dashboard]({{ site.baseurl }}/getting-started/dashboard/).